Are you looking for the best places to visit in China?

-There are little islands and bridges, temples, pavilions and gardens that you can explore.
+There are little islands and bridges, quaint temples and pavilions, and exquisite gardens that you can explore.

 When I was there, I hired a bike and rode around.
-It was such a good day.
+It was such a nice day.

-I like the chill vibe that you get in Hangzhou, despite its size (about 10 million people).
-You don’t get this from other big Chinese cities.
+I like the chill vibe that you get in Hangzhou, even though it’s home to about 10 million people.
+You don’t get this feeling in many other big Chinese cities.

 In summer, the temperature can easily reach 95 F (35 C).
 You can also expect heavy rains, as well as the odd typhoon in August and September.